bioinfologics/w2rap/README.md

 We are assembling 11.54 Mb of the 12 Mb *S. cerevisiae*  genome into 1723 contigs longer than 500bp and the contig-N50 is 10.2 Kb.
 The expected number of contigs and N50 will vary significantly between genomes, in particular more complex and repetitive genomes may be more fragmented and hence have a lower N50.

 ### b) Compare PE reads to contigs.
-Use KAT comp to compare kmer content of PE reads to kmer content of the contigs using a spectra-cn plot.
+Use KAT comp to compare the kmer content of the PE reads to the kmer content of the contigs using a spectra-cn plot.
 You expect to see all the content from the reads represented in the contigs and no new content (which could represent missassemblies).
 See the [KAT documentation](https://kat.readthedocs.io/en/latest/) for more details on how to interpret KAT plots.

 ```
 kat comp -o scer_pe_v2_ctgs -t 8 -m 27 -H 100000000 -I 100000000 'LIB4432_R?.fastq' contigs/a.lines.fasta